Stop-Technologies/go-backend/README.md

 ### Requests description:
 * Admin folder: this set of requests work only with an admin authorization token, and can be used to manage all the entities in the database.
 * auth folder: this set of requests define the auth endpoints to get a token(login), refresh a token and revoke a token(logout).
 * util: the seed route can be used for testing adding fake entities to the database.
-This endpoint resides in the index router.
+This endpoint resides in the index router, yo can go to this route and see the data injected on the database.
 * Other requests: permissions/access/:id is used to verify if a given user has access to a specific place in a especific time.